-Covid 19 coronavirus: Guests reject HeadQuarters level 2 party over owner Leo Molloy 'being perceived as a homophobe'
+Covid 19 coronavirus: Leo Molloy vows HeadQuarters party will go ahead despite some guests pulling out

 Ardern had pointed out South Korea was suffering a second wave of infection which had been spread at bars, and warned that could also happen in New Zealand without strict protocols in place.

-Among Molloy's most prominent claims in the expletive-riddled, all-caps post was the assertion that a man who spread the virus in South Korea attended a number of "gay dungeon bars."
+Among Molloy's most prominent claims in the expletive-riddled, all-caps post was the assertion that a man who spread the virus in South Korea attended a number of "gay dungeon bars".

 Molloy told the Herald today: "Ardern cited the South Korean situation and all I did was to draw attention to the distinctions between what happened in South Korea with that rebound and the likely situation here.
 I apologise for saying 'gay dungeon bars'.